simulogics/airlinesim-docs/content/docs/user-interface/overview.md

 weight: 1
 ---

-# Overview (Dashboard)
+# Company Overview

-Clicking on your company's name at the top left of the screen and selecting *Overview* will lead you to your dashboard.
+Hovering over your company's name at the top left of the screen will provide you with several options regarding your enterprise.

-## Dashboard
+## Overview

 The dashboard is separated into seven parts (also called widgets) - Company, Upcoming Events, Notepad, Stock, Financial Rating, Image and Subsidiaries - and is a handy tool to look up some quick information regarding your company.